 What Should You Look For in an AI Recruiting Platform?

-Only 20% of companies actively track quality-of-hire metrics, according to SHRM's 2025 Benchmarking Report.
-That measurement gap means many teams can't tell whether their recruiting tools are actually delivering value.
-So how do you pick the right platform?
+Per SHRM’s 2025 Benchmarking Report, only 20% of companies actively track quality-of-hire metrics.
+That measurement gap means many teams can’t tell whether their AI recruitment software is actually delivering value.
+So how do you pick the right AI recruiter for your team?

 Start with these seven criteria: